This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 You will need to apply from the country where you are a resident.
 This will usually be through a UKVI partner such as TLScontact or VFS Global depending on your country.

-You can't apply in a country where you are just a visitor.
+You cannot apply in a country where you are just a visitor.

 - Why do I need a Student visa?

-If you have another type of visa that allows full-time study in the UK (e.g. Spouse visa, Dependant visa, Indefinite Leave to Remain) you should not need to apply for a Student visa.
+If you have another type of visa that allows full-time study in the UK (e.g. Dependant Visa, EU Settlement Scheme, Indefinite Leave to Remain) then you should not need to apply for a Student Visa.

 Documentary evidence